ana-512-git/text-based-game-XAMK/README.md

 alone—something stirs in the shadows.
 Armed only with your wits and the staff you helped yourself up with, you must face a lurking foe before escaping.

-Beyond the ruins, a lone fisherman waits by the shore.
-He offers you passage—but only if you can answer his riddles, each one drawn from the events you’ve witnessed.
+Beyond the ruins, a lone ferryman waits by the shore.
+He offers you passage—but only if you can answer his questions, each one drawn from the events you’ve witnessed.
 Fail, and you remain trapped.
 Succeed, and you can finally escape the island.

 ### Controls